Matipolit/MonkeyTyper/README.md

 # MonkeyTyper
-A simple Monkeytype CLI clone for measuring typing speed without leaving the terminal.
+A simple Monkeytype CLI clone for measuring typing speed without leaving your terminal.

 ## Building
 If you're using Bash and have GCC installed run